rborkoto/hitachi-guides/flutter/readme.md

 This document provides step-by-step guidance for integrating Datadog Real User Monitoring (RUM) into your Flutter application.

+What you need to know before jumping in  :

+1. With Flutter, everything is a widget.
+Widgets are basically user interface components used to create the UI of the application.
+In Flutter, the application is itself a widget.
+2. Similar to the likes of NPM with Node, Flutter can leverage Packages by other developers to the Flutter and Dart ecosystems.
+With Dart the file for managing a projects Packages(application or dev dependencies) is a pubspec.yaml file.
+3. With Flutter, Datadog RUM is instrumented at the app-level rather than within each individual widget.
+This means you only need to initialize it once within your main entry file (main.dart), and Datadog automatically provides visibility into your app’s interactions, screens, performance, errors, and user behavior.

 ## Step 1: Datadog Account Setup

 1. Log into your [Datadog Account](https://app.datadoghq.com/).